dianaruth/sensemysoil/README.md

 - connection to MySQL database
 - Bootstrap SB Admin theme
 - secure login with encrypted passwords
-- Google Charts library used for temperature, moisture, and salinity charts
+- Google Charts library used for temperature and moisture charts